WAM2layers/WAM2layers/docs/develop.md

 additional dependencies are installed that are convenient for developing.

 ```
-pip install --editable .[develop]
+pip install --editable .[dev]
 ```

 The `--editable` flag means that any changes you make to the code will be "effective immediately".
 When you run the model again, the updated code is used.

-The `[develop]` option tells pip to install not just the code, but some additional packages that are listed under the "develop" header in the file `pyproject.toml`.
+The `[dev]` option tells pip to install not just the code, but some additional packages that are listed under the "dev" header in the file `pyproject.toml`.
 These packages help with linting (checking your code against syntax/style guides), automatic formatting, building documentation, running tests, and publising the package on PyPI.